databydenise/nigeria-food-price-intelligence/README.md

 ---

-# Key Insights
+## Key Findings ##

-- **Prepacked wheat flour** exhibited the strongest positive correlation with the USD/NGN exchange rate.
+- Prepacked wheat flour exhibited the strongest positive correlation with the USD/NGN exchange rate, followed by white garri, yellow garri, rice, beans, and a crate of eggs (30 pieces).
-- **White garri** and **yellow garri** were among the commodities most sensitive to exchange rate movements.
-- **Rice**, **beans**, and **a crate of eggs (30 pieces)** also demonstrated notable positive correlations with the exchange rate.
+- Several staple foods increased in price alongside exchange rate depreciation, suggesting that exchange rate movements may influence food prices through import costs, production inputs, or broader inflationary pressures.
-- PMS prices explained part of the variation observed in transportation-dependent food commodities.
+- Premium Motor Spirit (PMS) prices explained part of the variation in transportation-dependent foods.
+However, some commodities that were expected to have a strong positive relationship with PMS—particularly those showing weaker or negative relationships with the exchange rate—did not exhibit strong correlations with PMS prices.
-- However, several commodities expected to have stronger positive relationships with PMS prices exhibited only weak correlations, suggesting that transportation costs alone do not fully explain food price movements.
-- The findings indicate that food inflation is influenced by a combination of exchange rate fluctuations, fuel prices, seasonality, local supply conditions, and regional market dynamics.
+- This suggests that transportation costs alone do not fully explain food price movements and that other domestic factors, such as seasonality, local supply conditions, production costs, and regional market dynamics, likely play important roles.
+- Significant price differences were observed across Nigerian states, highlighting regional disparities in food markets.

 ---